ssfsx17/ffpnp/Jobs/Necromancer.md

 ### Dark Arts T1

+Corpse Explosion (10 MP) (single) - You destroy one of your undead minions instantly.
+It causes an amount of magical dark damage to a single enemy equal to the minion's maximum HP, ignoring Magic Evasion.

+Create Skull (30 MP) (special) - Creates a floating skull.
+It has average monster stats of your experience level, except it is undead, it always has Float status, and its maximum HP is halved.
+You can only maintain one skull at a time.

-Drain Touch (15 MP) (single) - Intellect * Level * 2 magical dark damage, and drain that HP.
+Drain Touch (15 MP) (single) - Intellect * Level magical dark damage, and drain that HP.
 The effect is reversed against undead.

 Oath (5 AP) - Summons a random undead creature to do one action.
 Roll a 1d6 to determine what happens.